wormhole-foundation/docs.wormhole.com/overview-liquid-markets.md

 # Overview: Liquid Markets

-Last updated: May 2023&#x20;
+Last updated: May 2023

-Updates:Updated liquid markets for Sui&#x20;
+Updates:Updated liquid markets for Sui

 ## How to navigate this guide